A note on Poisson summation for GL(2): Introduction

 \end{thm}

 We prove the theorem in two steps.
-We first assume in Section \ref{aell} that $f$ belongs to the space $C_c^\infty(G)$ of smooth compactly supported functions on $G(\A)^1$, so that we can freely use the earlier computations of Langlands \cite{ST} (whence our assumption in characteristic 2).
+We first assume in Section \ref{aell} that $f$ belongs to the space $C_c^\infty(G^Z)$ of smooth compactly supported functions on $G(\A)^Z$, so that we can freely use the earlier computations of Langlands \cite{ST}.
 Its proof amounts to piecing together the known results and experience gained in the works discussed above.
-Then in Section \ref{cont}, following the method of Finis and Lapid, we extend this continuously to $\C(G)$.
+Then in Section \ref{cont}, following the method of Finis and Lapid, we extend this continuously to $\C(G^Z)$.